Spain World Cup Fixtures, Squad, Group, Guide - World Soccer

 Stars

-Watching Isco take Italy apart, and then glide around the Rosaleda in Spain’s penultimate game of 2017, it seems incredible to think that he didn’t make the final squad in 2014 and 2016.
+Watching Isco take Giorgio Chiellini and Italy apart, and then glide around the Rosaleda in Spain’s penultimate game of 2017, it seems incredible to think that he didn’t make the final squad in 2014 and 2016.
 Outstanding this year, he will be the creative heart of the side in 2018.

 Stalwart